Hey Kids (Start Here)

 She never goes the wrong way.

-And she has never waited for dismissal.
+And she doesn’t wait for dismissal.

 “Whoa,” the man says.